Lisa Evers: Martial Arts and Wrestling

 In the 1980s, Evers briefly attempted to become a professional wrestler and joined the World Wrestling Federation.
 She appeared on Tuesday Night Titans in 1985 and demonstrated several self-defense holds.

+Evers once trained with The Fabulous Moolah.

 Journalism

-In 2016, the long-running HOT 97 show "Street Soldiers with Lisa Evers was turned into a weekly TV show on FOX 5 in New York, airing Friday nights at 10:30 pm.
-Her list of exclusive one-on-one interviews with big-name hip hop celebrities continues to grow, from 50 Cent's first television interview (FOX 5 News 2003) to Diddy, Jay-Z, DMX, Fetty Wap, and many more.
+In 2016, the long-running HOT 97 show Street Soldiers with Lisa Evers was turned into a weekly TV show on FOX 5 in New York, airing Friday nights at 10:30 pm.
+Her list of exclusive one-on-one interviews with big-name hip hop celebrities continues to grow, from 50 Cent's first television interview (FOX 5 News, 2003) to Diddy, Jay-Z, DMX, Fetty Wap, and many more.

-She began at WINS as a freelance reporter, and she was also working for CNN Radio Network and the ABC Radio Network.
+She began at WINS as a freelance reporter, and she also worked for CNN Radio Network and the ABC Radio Network.

+Personal life

+Evers married her former husband, Curtis Sliwa, on Christmas Eve 1981.
+They later divorced.